 ICLR, 2021

-We propose a method to learn representations of persistence diagrams on hyperbolic spaces, more specifically on the Poincare ball.
-By representing features of infinite persistence infinitesimally close to the boundary of the ball, their distance to non-essential features approaches infinity, thereby their relative importance is preserved.
+We learn representations of persistence diagrams on the Poincaré ball.
+By placing infinite-persistence features infinitesimally close to the boundary, their distance to non-essential features approaches infinity, preserving relative importance.

 Talks